Jack Henry Abbott: Early life

 Abbott was born on January 21, 1944, at Camp Skeel in Oscoda, Michigan, to Rufus Henry Abbott and Mattie Jung.
-Rufus was of Irish descent and served in the Army Air Corps at the time of his son's birth, while Mattie was of mixed Chinese and European descent and made a living as a prostitute around military bases.
+Rufus, who was of Irish descent, served in the Army Air Corps and was described as an alcoholic.
+Mattie, who was of mixed Chinese and European descent, made a living as a prostitute around military bases and had four other children that she gave up for adoption.
 The couple married after Abbott's birth, but Rufus abandoned the family shortly after the end of World War II, divorcing Mattie in 1948.
 Both sides of Abbott's family rejected Abbott and his older sister Frances for being mixed race.
+Abbott himself identified as White and referred to his mother as "Eurasian".

 Abbott and his sister were raised by their mother in her hometown of Salt Lake City until 1950, when both were taken into foster care.
-For five years, the siblings lived with the family of Albert Barlow, a Mormon man with five wives and 45 children.
+For five years, the siblings lived with the family of Albert Barlow, a Mormon man with five wives and 54 children.
 Abbott became fond of his foster family, referring to Barlow as "Uncle Albert" and being baptized by the Church of Jesus Christ of Latter-day Saints.
 During the same time, Abbott still received regular visits by his biological mother.
-At age nine, Abbott was first tried by a juvenile court for vandalism.
+At age nine, Abbott was first tried by a juvenile court for vandalism and later dropped out of school in the sixth grade.

 In 1955, the Abbott siblings were taken out of Barlow's home when the latter was imprisoned for bigamy.
-Abbott subsequently ran away from any other assigned foster family before being sent to Utah State Industrial School, a reform school in Ogden, Utah.
+Abbott subsequently ran away from any other assigned foster family before being sent to Utah State Industrial School, a reform school in Ogden, Utah, following an attempted car theft.
 Barring a sixty-day parole, Abbott remained inside the grounds of the facility between the ages of 12 and 18.
 According to Abbott, his mistreatment by the school guards left him maladjusted for life.
 The year of his release, Abbott had also learned that his mother died by suicide, with state authorities refusing to let Abbott attend her funeral.

 When Abbott reunited with his sister Frances, he learned that she had married a former neighborhood friend, Ben Amador, the same year he was confined to the reform school.
-Abbott rejected Amador for being Mexican-American and, by his own account, also struggled with "incestuous urges".
+Abbott rejected Amador, believing him to be of Mexican origin, and, by his own account, also struggled with "incestuous urges".
 Although the relationship between Abbott and Amador mellowed over the years, Abbott ordered Amador to never physically touch Frances in his presence.
+Abbott reportedly only accepted Amador upon learning that he was of recent Spanish descent, still expressing hostility towards Latinos in later prison writings.